 What should I do if I discover payroll errors?

 Calculate the correct amounts immediately, pay any underpayments promptly, document the error and correction, communicate transparently with affected employees, and review your processes to prevent recurrence.
+For systematic errors, a payroll audit helps you quantify the full impact across every affected pay period.

 How do award rates affect payroll accuracy?